 2. Rheumatoid arthritis, lupus, and other rheumatic diseases

-At least one-fourth of people with fibromyalgia also have arthritis or another similar condition.
+Some people with fibromyalgia also have arthritis or another similar condition.
 Together with fibromyalgia, these are known as rheumatic diseases.

 Rheumatic diseases are characterized by pain and inflammation in the joints, tendons, or other connective tissue in the body.
 They include rheumatoid arthritis, in which the body’s own immune system attacks the soft tissue that lines the joints, and lupus, a more widespread autoimmune condition.